NYPL/pres-docs/spec/spec_objects_edit.md

    - **AMI** will only show audio and moving image materials.
    - **Survey** will generate a view specific to performing special collection survey assessments.
 2. Click **Batch Edit** in the Actions column within a **Collection Summary’s “Object Counts by Format Category”** section.

+---

+## Object Barcode App

+The **Object Barcode App** is a quick way to specify, edit, or verify an object’s:
+- location
+- container
+- contained objects

+To access the app from the SPEC Landing page, click on the **SPEC Barcode App** link.

+### To call up an object:
+Scan the barcode of the container or the contained object in the top-most field marked **Scan object barcode to begin**.

+### Locations
+To enter or change an object’s location, scan the location’s barcode under the **LOCATION BARCODE** label in the **ACTIVE STORAGE LOCATION** section.

+- If the object was assigned to another location, that location will be made inactive.
+- If the object’s assigned location matches the location barcode entered, the location will be verified.
+The verification is logged in the audit log.

+### Container
+To indicate the container in which an object is stored, scan the container’s barcode under the **CONTAINER BARCODE** label in the **CONTAINED IN** section.

+- If the object was previously associated with another container, that relationship will be made inactive.
+- If the object is already associated with the container just scanned, the relationship will be verified.
+The verification is logged in the audit log.

+To indicate an object has been removed from the container (without entering a new container), click **Take out of [container name]** in the **CONTAINED IN** section.

+### Contained Objects
+To indicate that an object is stored in a container, scan the contained object’s barcode under the **OBJECT BARCODE** label in the **CONTAINS** section.

+- If the object was previously associated with another container, that relationship will be made inactive.
+- If it already has a relationship to the current container, the relationship will be verified.
+The verification is logged in the audit log and is indicated by the object’s name displaying in green in the container’s object list.

+To indicate any of the contained objects are no longer in the container, click the blue icon to the left of the object's name.